 Sparebanken Møre is reliant on net interest income, which represented some 70% of its operating income in 2010.
-This source of earnings improved in 2010, primarily as a result of good loan growth and reduced cost of funding.
-Fee & commission income accounted for around 12% of operating income during the year and is mainly related to fees from credit cards and loans.
+This source of earnings has been affected by both good loan growth and strong competition.
+Fee and commission income accounted for around 12% of operating income during Q1-Q3 2011 and is mainly related to fees from credit cards and loans.